TokenBrice/sato/README.md

 - [Tutorial #2 - Hosting your server on Heroku using Github](https://recast.ai/blog/github-repo-heroku/?utm_source=brice&utm_medium=specialprincessjustine&utm_campaign=sato)

 ## CHANGELOG
 - **02/27/2019 - Ticker Capitalization**: Added a variable to capitalize the ticker in server.py so that Sato can fetch a crypto price whatever the user input capitalization is (BTC/btc/BtC).
+Fuzzy matching strictness was lowered from 90% to 85% to be able to match lowercase sticker with their fully capitalized entry in the #crypto-name entity.
 - **01/07/2019 - Fixes**: Fixed the server.py and static menu
 - **04/22/2018 - Persistent Menu**: Add a persistent menu to Sato with three quick links.
 - **12/13/2017 - Exchanges**: Sato is now able to process queries regarding exchages and purchasing cryptos.